PZI Teacher Archives

-d.
 Wherever you are, just take the role of host, and that place will be a true place.

 Rilke said, “Life is always right.”
-Whatever I think about that saying, this is the life I have, and I can’t have another life.
-And really, fundamentally I don’t want another one, because this one is so rich and compelling, no matter what’s going down right now.
+Whatever I think about that saying, this is the life I have and I can’t have another life.
+And really, fundamentally, I don’t want another one because this one is so rich and compelling no matter what’s going down right now.

-PZI Zen Online Audio: Our culture needs to renew its old dreams.
-And it is good when the bottom falls out.
-We are still held by vastness— our job is to work in harmony with the universe.
+Green Glade of Meditation: Our culture needs to renew its dreams.
+We are still held by vastness, and it is good when the bottom falls out: our job is to work in harmony with the universe.
 Take the role of host for everything that appears.
 Allow “not knowing.”
 If you know who you are, you can not take a step!
 Nothing before us, and only a wake behind.
-The empathic nature of emptiness.
-Blessings of the goddess.
-As recorded July 26th 2020.
+The empathic nature of emptiness, blessings of the goddess.
+PZI Zen Online, as recorded July 26th, 2020.

-PZI Zen Online Audio: Blue Dragon’s Cave Sesshin, Sunday Talk.
-Small things, small moments of rest, peace, & awakening, like “Thank you.”
-Appreciating the discarded treasures.
-The very things that imprison me hold the freedom, if we can host them.
-Being at home with them.
-The Storehouse ONLY opens by itself—no prying or forcing.
+Summer Sesshin: Into the Blue Dragon’s Cave – Sunday morning talk.
+Small things, small moments of rest, peace, & awakening, like “thank you.”
+Appreciating discarded treasures.
+The very things that imprison us hold the freedom, if we can host them—being at home with them.
+The storehouse ONLY opens by itself—no prying or forcing.
 “Returning” in meditation.
 Leonard Cohen sings How the Light Gets In.
-As recorded July 28 2020.
+As recorded on July 28, 2020.

-PZI Zen Online Audio: Blue Dragon’s Cave, evening talk & closing of sesshin.
-The grand beast of sesshin!
-Old dragon & tygher teachers meeting new teachers.
+Summer Sesshin: Into the Blue Dragon’s Cave – evening talk & closing of sesshin, the grand beast of sesshin!
+Old Dragon & Tygher teachers meeting new teachers.
 A text on powers of dragons.
 Machado poem, “Only a wake behind us.”
 Intimacy of Mazu’s dharma, “How are you?”
-Sesshin is a work of art like rakusu.
-We are always temporarily assembling ourselves’All faults included in the cave.
+Sesshin is a work of art like a rakusu.
+We are always temporarily assembling ourselves.
+All faults included in the cave.
 Mazu—as practice deepens make yourself a raft to transport others.
 Carrying the Dao is what you are!
 Michael Wilding sax, Jordan McConnell guitar, Amy Fletcher cantor, Jan Brogan HOP.

 “We’d give anything for the life we have,” says poet Tony Hoagland.
 Take the role of host wherever you are; no special undertakings are necessary.
 From Summer Sesshin.
 As recorded June 13 2016.